 PMCs should contact third parties believed to be infringing on their marks in most cases.
 When the PMC believes it's likely to be an unintentional infringement, or if PMC members are personally familiar with the third party potentially infringing, then any PMC member may contact the third party using one of the Brand template letters available in the committers Subversion® repository:

-HOWEVER if the third party use seems to be either a serious infringement, or is obviously intentional, then the PMC should work with trademarks@ to craft an official request to the third party.
-Trademarks@ will investigate if this is an actual infringement, and then will lead the process with the PMC of working with the third party to correct improper uses of Apache marks.
+HOWEVER if the third party use seems to be either a serious infringement, or is obviously intentional, then the PMC should work with Brand Management to craft an official request to the third party.
+Brand Management will investigate if this is an actual infringement, and then will lead the process with the PMC of working with the third party to correct improper uses of Apache marks.
 This process starts with an email discussion with the third party, and may take some time.

-Similarly, if the PMC does not get a positive reply from any request to any third party in a reasonable amount of time, work with trademarks@ to decide how to proceed.
+Similarly, if the PMC does not get a positive reply from any request to any third party in a reasonable amount of time, contact Brand Management to decide how to proceed.

 If there is a question of if something is infringing or not, then PMC members should email trademarks@, and cc: private@pmc for further investigation and understanding of proper trademark use.
 If necessary, after discussion on trademarks@, someone from trademarks@ or the PMC chair may take a specific question to legal-internal@ to get a specific response from ASF counsel.

 Reporting Improper Use Of Third Party Marks By Apache Projects

 Apache projects strive to always be respectful of other organization's trademarks.
 If you see any questionable uses of trademarks on any .apache.org website - either of third party marks or of Apache marks - please contact the relevant project's PMC through their private@projectname*.apache.org mailing list.